LiamKleyn/LoginRegisterAjaxOOP/README.md

 # PHP-Login-System
-A sample login system with user registration
+A login system with user registration built with OOP